 Frankincense is one of the most precious essential oils because it has very special health bonuses.
 In antiquity and in modern times, it burns in religious ceremonies and serves as a skin salve.
 With its warm, spicy, clean aroma, it pleases even the most discriminate nose.

-Where is it Derived?
+From Where is it Derived?

 How Do We Use it Today?

-- Ingest to support healthy cellular function
+- Promotes healthy cellular function when taken orally